-- (1) We currently have no borrowings outstanding under the \$250 million revolving portion of Acquisition Corp.'s senior secured credit facility but have issued \$4 million of letters of credit under such agreement.
-Borrowings under the senior secured credit facility and the senior secured term loan facility are guaranteed by Holdings. - (2) Includes the U.S. dollar equivalent of the sterling notes, based on the exchange rate as of December 31, 2004. - Only wholly owned U.S. subsidiaries that guarantee the senior secured credit facility guarantee the Acquisition Corp.
+(1) We currently have no borrowings outstanding under the \$250 million revolving portion of Acquisition Corp.'s senior secured credit facility but have issued \$4 million of letters of credit under such agreement.
+Borrowings under the senior secured credit facility and the senior secured term loan facility are guaranteed by Holdings.

+(3) Only wholly owned U.S. subsidiaries that guarantee the senior secured credit facility guarantee the Acquisition Corp.
 Notes.
 Such guarantees are on a senior subordinated basis.
 The Holdings Notes are not currently guaranteed, but pursuant to the indenture governing the Holdings Notes, will be guaranteed by any wholly owned U.S. subsidiary that guarantees indebtedness of Holdings.